houstondatavis/data-jam-July-2019/README.md

 There are some examples below in JavaScript and Python, which call the API that might serve as a starting point.

 ### Static Datasets Created Using the Code.gov API
 You have two options for working with static files that are pre-exported  (exported July 14th, 2019) for you from the API.
-There is a

-The flattened_all_repos_US_code_July15.csv and all_repos_with_nesting.json files were exported on July 14th using <a href="https://observablehq.com/@justingosses/code-gov-demo-dataset-retrieval">this</a> Observable Notebook that calls the API. https://observablehq.com/@justingosses/code-gov-demo-dataset-retrieval
+There is flattened_all_repos_US_code_July15.csv and all_repos_with_nesting.json which were exported on July 14th using <a href="https://observablehq.com/@justingosses/code-gov-demo-dataset-retrieval">this</a> Observable Notebook that calls the API. https://observablehq.com/@justingosses/code-gov-demo-dataset-retrieval

 The API returns JSON.
 I have combined multiple JSON returned into a single big JSON as the API limits you to <1000 results each call.